rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

 To identify the repository to be starred, the mutation needs to know about the `id` of the repository.
-Pass the `viewerHasStarred` property as a parameter to the handler, since you'll use the parameter to determine whether you want execute the star or unstar mutation later.
+Pass the `viewerHasStarred` property as a parameter to the handler, since you'll use the parameter to determine whether you want to execute the star or unstar mutation later.

 {{< highlight javascript "hl_lines=8" >}}
 const Repository = ({ repository, onStarRepository }) => (